-- Research must be done to learn what specific accommodation works with which symptom in different job settings. - Accommodation plans must be custom designed for the specific symptoms and specific work environment of the client. - Thought experiment: The career counseling test battery indicates the student has interests that exactly match professional editors.
+- ➤ Research must be done to learn what specific accommodation works with which symptom in different job settings. - ➤ Accommodation plans must be custom designed for the specific symptoms and specific work environment of the client. - ➤ Thought experiment: The career counseling test battery indicates the student has interests that exactly match professional editors.
 The student has a 150 IQ, is about to graduate from college with a degree in English Literature, and is profoundly dyslexic (reading level grade 8 and her reading rate is at the 6th grade level).
-What do you do regarding you career advice for the student?

-Suggest she see a job as an editor with Simon and Schuster?
-Bring Career Counseling into the 21st Century
+What do you do regarding you career advice for the student? - >Suggest she see a job as an editor with Simon and Schuster?

-- ➤I would also make sure he knew how her ADAA rights, what accommodations she would need as an editor and how to correctly use them as well as how to use every piece of technology that may help her in such a work setting. - I would ask him how many hours a week he studies to keep her grades up.
-He might say 20, or she might say 80.
-If it is close to 80 I would ask his what her life goals were. - >If he said she wanted a family and a comfortable home life. - ➢I would let he know her work week would probably be about 80 hours a wee to make up for his symptoms and having a life outside work may be almost impossible.
-He may even burn out.
+- ➤I would also make sure she knew how her ADAA rights, what accommodations she would need as an editor, and how to correctly use them as well as how to use every piece of technology that may help her in such a work setting. - ➤I would ask her how many hours a week she studies to keep her grades up.
+She might say 20, or she might say 80.
+If it is close to 80 I would ask her what her life goals were. - > If she said she wanted a family and a comfortable home life. - ➤I would let her know her work week would probably be about 80 hours a week to make up for her symptoms and having a life outside work may be almost impossible.
+She may even burn out.
 I would discuss possible ways to avoid this.